jin-Rh/recursive_functions/README.md

 Simple recursive functions written in Java

-main methods include some examples to test whether the method are working ok
+main method include an example to test whether the method are working ok.